synw/django-chartflo/README.md

         return context
   ```

-You must give a query to ``ChartDataPack.count``.
+You must give a query to ``ChartController.count()``.
 It is also possible to pass field names associated to functions to
 make some custom checks: if this function returns `False` the instance will not be counted.

 In the template